ingoweiss/manyworlds/README.md

-Just playing around with the idea of nested Gherkin scenarios
+Just playing around with the idea of Gherkin scenarios trees.

-Currently, all it does is read a nested (indented) Gherkin file...
+Currently, all it does is read an Gherkin file that describes a hierarchy of szenarios using indentation ...

 	Scenario: Users